mitshel/sopds/README.md

 "A server error occurred."
 Please contact the administrator. " To eliminate this problem, you need to use multi-user databases, for example MYSQL.

+1.10 If necessary, configure and run Telegram-bot

+The process of creating bots in telegrams is very simple, to create your bot in Telegram, you need to connect to channel [@BotFather] (https://telegram.me/botfather) and give the command to create a new bot **/newbot**.
+Then enter the name of the bot
+(for example: **myopds**), and then the user name for this bot, which necessarily ends with "bot" (for example: **myopds_bot**).
+As a result, you will be given API_TOKEN, which you need to use in the following commands that will start your personal telegram-bot, which will allow you, using the Telegram instant messenger to get quick access to your personal library.

+    python3 manage.py sopds_util setconf SOPDS_TELEBOT_API_TOKEN "<Telegram API Token>"
+    python3 manage.py sopds_util setconf SOPDS_TELEBOT_AUTH False
+    python3 manage.py sopds_telebot start --daemon

+Team,

+    python3 manage.py sopds_util setconf SOPDS_TELEBOT_AUTH True

+you can limit the use of your bot by Telegram users.
+In this case, your bot will serve only those users whose name in the telegram matches the existing user name in your Simple OPDS database.

 #### 2. Configuring the MySQL database (optional, but very desirable for increasing performance).
 2.1 To work with a large number of books, it is highly advisable not to use sqlite, but to configure MySQL databases to work.
 MySQL is much faster than sqlite.
 In addition, SQLite is a single-user database, i.e. during scanning access to a DB it will be impossible.